fetchai/agents-aea/CONTRIBUTING.md

       make dir=cli tdir=cli test-sub

-- When making changes to one of the `packages`, then use `aea hash all` and `aea packages lock` to generate the latest hashes.
+- When making changes to one of the `packages`, then use `make hashes` to generate the latest hashes.

 ### Go Development